| Department

 steps to consult tribe(s) or its (their) designee.
 Tribes at any time may

 exercise their right to request consultation with HUD.
+2. Tribes are

 encouraged to exercise their option to convene regional tribal meetings to